rhobetaz/rhobetaz.github.io/README.md

-A personal space where we share our family’s travel adventures, simple moments, and reflections along the way.
-This webpage captures not just the places we visit, but also our thoughts on life, experiences, and the ever-changing world around us—told through stories, photos, and honest perspectives from our journey together.

 <!DOCTYPE html>
 <html>
 <head>
     <title>Vanagrasya Vlog</title>
+    <p>A personal space where we share our family’s travel adventures, simple moments, and reflections along the way.
+This webpage captures not just the places we visit, but also our thoughts on life, experiences, and the ever-changing world around us—told through stories, photos, and honest perspectives from our journey together.</p>
     <style>
         body {
             font-family: Arial;